adrienneylc/Gabapentinoids/README.md

 4. Country income: Income.xlsx

 ## Instructions for use
-Detailed step-by-step explanation of the R codes is available from the Rmarkdown html.
+Detailed step-by-step explanation of the R codes is available from https://adrienneylc.github.io/Gabapentinoids/.
 Outputs created by this programme for the study are available in the output folder.